 Problem Description

-Given an array of distinct integers arr, find all pairs of elements with the minimum absolute difference of any two elements.
-Return a list of pairs in ascending order, each pair [a, b] follows:
+Given an array of distinct integers, find all pairs of elements with the minimum absolute difference of any two elements.
+Each pair [a, b] must satisfy a < b and the pair's difference must match the smallest absolute difference found in the array.
+The final list should be in ascending order.

 Key Insights